 Maintenance of agricultural production and protection of agricultural land are primary goals of the community.
 Conversion of irrigated land into home sites often results in land that is no longer irrigated and left fallow shrinking the overall health of the agricultural lands.
 As an important connection to the history and an important aspect of the community’s rural character, the irrigated agricultural lands of the valley deserve special design guidance and incentives to individual property owners who continue to keep and/or assemble land for agricultural uses.

-There is a need is to promote the integrity of historic agricultural lands in the valley by incenting individual property owners to assemble and set- aside consolidated tracts of irrigated agricultural land.
+There is a need to promote the integrity of historic agricultural lands in the valley by incenting individual property owners to assemble and set- aside consolidated tracts of irrigated agricultural land.
 The strategy is to increase the value of irrigated agricultural lands by establishing zoning incentives, density bonuses, and transfers in conjunction with agricultural conservation.

-LCLC Traditional Irrigated Agricultural Lands Maps in Figure 4 and 5 identifies parcels that contain irrigated lands as identified by the OSE Santa Fe River Hydrographic Survey of 1972.
+LCLC Traditional Irrigated Agricultural Lands Maps in Figure 4 and 5 identify parcels that contain irrigated lands as identified by the OSE Santa Fe River Hydrographic Survey of 1972.
 Of the total acreage, approximately 150 acres are identified in the 1972 OSE Survey as surface or acequia irrigated land and should be considered as qualifying Traditional Irrigated Agricultural Lands, for which residential density bonuses and/or transfers can be established.

 It should be understood that the parcels depicted on the map include land that is not currently or historically acequia or surface irrigated land.
 Buildable areas that employ density bonus’s should be encouraged to locate outside of the Traditional Irrigated Agricultural Lands; this reflects traditional patterns in the acequia landscape where prime farmland was preserved for farming.
 Development, including residential development, was relegated to the drier areas, the ejidos & altitos, above the acequia systems.